 Traditionally, pistols are thought of as only being effective out to 25 yards.
 At this course, you will shoot man-size targets out to 100 yards on the first day.
 Becoming proficient with the pistol is essential to performing well with any other type of firearm.
 As the saying goes, “Every good pistol shooter is a good rifle shooter, but not every good rifle shooter is a good pistol shooter.”

-Pistol Levels Breakdown
+Pistol Levels Breakdown (Two Courses Per Level)

 - Level 1: 8-step presentation focusing on Body Dynamics class.
 This includes the recovery process and Fundamentals of Marksmanship class.
 Modern Special Operations’ tactical mindset, malfunction-clearing, speed-reloading, tactical-reloading class.
 Weapon’s familiarity and learning to operate under stress drills.
 This class is designed to accommodate basic to advanced shooters.